-(Requires the HTTP/S module in EFT Express) The ASM and ESM allow you to redirect all HTTP connections to HTTPS in the administration interface.
-If you do not activate the mdoule, this feature is disabled after the 30-day trial expires.
+(Requires the HTTP/S module in EFTExpress) The ASM and ESM allow you to redirect all HTTP connections to HTTPS in the administration interface.
+If you do not activate the module, this feature is disabled after the trial expires.

 When HTTPS is enabled, EFT will automatically redirect HTTP traffic to HTTPS for logins, forced password changes, and lost username and password functionality.
-A registry override can be used to prevent this redirect.
+An advanced property can be used to prevent this redirect.
 The redirect check box described below controls both the login page and the connection, but only when HTTPS is enabled.
 The registry override's main purpose is to control whether the logon portion of the session is redirected to HTTPS when redirect is OFF in the administration interface.
 (The redirect check box is unavailable when HTTPS is disabled.)

 If you have configured HTTPS transfers on the Site, you can redirect HTTP to HTTPS at the Site level.
 Doing so disables HTTP transfers.